Zenoleader/MGS-Bot/Custom Files/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **MGS Bot ToS**

 **1. Terms of Service:** By using the MGS bot, you agree to let the developers have access to specific data.
-The type of data we have is, but not limited to, **your user ID, username and tag, profile, guild IDs, and DMs with the bot.** Use of the bot is considered agreement.
+The type of data we have is, but not limited to, **your user ID, username and tag, profile, guild IDs, and DMs with the bot.** Use of the bot is considered agreement. ⚠THESE TERMS HAVE BEEN IN EFFECT SINCE 3/1/2023⚠

 **2. Access of Data:** By using the MGS bot, you agree to let the developers have access to your data. **Only the bot developers of MGS have access to your data**.
 We use your data to improve our bot in any way possible.